oegedijk/explainerdashboard/docs/source/custom.rst

 Setting default values
 ======================

 You can also set default values for the various dropdowns and toggles.
 All the components with their parameters can be found :ref:`in the componentsdocumentation <ExplainerComponents>`.
 Some examples of useful parameters to pass::

     ExplainerDashboard(explainer,
         index='Rugg, Miss.
-Emily', # initial index to display col='Fare', # initial feature in shap graphs color_col='Age', # color feature in shap dependence graph interact_col='Age', # interaction feature in shap interaction higher_is_better=False, # flip green and red in contributions graph depth=5, # only show top 5 features sort = 'low-to-high', # sort features from lowest shap to highest in contributions graph/table orientation='horizontal', # horizontal bars in contributions graph cats_topx = 3, # show only the top 3 categories cats_sort = 'shap', # sort categories by mean abs shap instead of 'freq' or 'alphabet' pdp_col='Fare', # initial pdp feature
+Emily', # initial index to display col='Fare', # initial feature in shap graphs color_col='Age', # color feature in shap dependence graph interact_col='Age', # interaction feature in shap interaction higher_is_better=False, # flip green and red in contributions graph n_input_cols=3, # divide feature inputs into 3 columns on what-if tab input_features=['Sex', 'Deck', 'PassengerClass', 'Fare', 'Age'], # show these what-if inputs in this order hide_features=['Fare'], # hide specific what-if inputs
+        depth=5, # only show top 5 features
+        sort = 'low-to-high', # sort features from lowest shap to highest in contributions graph/table orientation='horizontal', # horizontal bars in contributions graph cats_topx = 3, # show only the top 3 categories
+        cats_sort = 'shap', # sort categories by mean abs shap instead of 'freq' or 'alphabet' pdp_col='Fare', # initial pdp feature
         cutoff=0.8, # cutoff for classification plots
         round=2 # round floats to 2 digits
         show_metrics=['accuracy', 'f1', custom_metric] # only show certain metrics
         plot_sample=1000, # only display a 1000 random markers in scatter plots )